Permanent Resident Policy

 No university department, unit or individual should promise current or prospective employees that the university would obtain permanent residence on their behalf.

-A Permanent Residency Approval Committee, composed of the following: rovost or deputy/associate provost, college deans, chancellor of Mountain Grove, chancellor of West Plains, the director of human resources, department of international services (ex-officio non-voting member) and general counsel’s office (ex-officio non-voting member) will review cases, establish institutional PR processing priorities, and determine the appropriateness of cases that have been recommended by a university department.
+A Permanent Residency Approval Committee, composed of the following: provost or deputy/associate provost, college deans, chancellor of Mountain Grove, chancellor of West Plains, the director of human resources, department of international services (ex-officio non-voting member) and general counsel’s office (ex-officio non-voting member) will review cases, establish institutional PR processing priorities, and determine the appropriateness of cases that have been recommended by a university department.

 A private attorney must not be engaged to represent the university in any nonimmigrant or immigrant petition or application unless approved by the office of general counsel and the president in accordance with university policy.